samestrin/llm-interface/docs/usage.md

 ## Caching

 Caching is an essential feature that can significantly improve the performance of your application by reducing the number of requests made to the LLM APIs.
-The LLMInterface npm module supports various caching mechanisms, each with its own use case and configuration options.
+The LLM Interface npm module supports various caching mechanisms, each with its own use case and configuration options.
 Below are examples showing how to use different caching strategies.

 ### Simple Cache

-Simple Cache uses the default cache engine provided by the LLMInterface npm module.
+Simple Cache uses the default cache engine provided by the LLM Interface npm module.
 It is suitable for basic caching needs without additional dependencies.

 #### Example Usage